MODERATE-Project/moderate-docs/docs/developer-guide/diva.md

 * There are two possible alternatives for downloading datasets, depending on what is more convenient for the DIVA:
     * Access to the object storage via the HTTP API, which provides pre-signed URLs for downloading the datasets.
     * Direct access to the object storage service, using the dataset metadata to fetch the datasets directly over the S3 protocol.
+* There are also two possible alternatives for triggering the data quality pipeline: either DIVA periodically checks the API, or the platform pushes requests to DIVA, which then executes the pipelines on demand.
 * Data quality pipeline runs could be either requested manually by end users via the MODERATE platform web UI or triggered by periodic jobs scheduled to run at specific intervals.